Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 3

 Given an initial configuration and a realization of this graphical representation, the process can be constructed going forward in time by setting

-where again $t := T_n (x, i, j)$.
+where again $t:= T_n (x, i, j)$.
 For any given $K > 0$, we let $\tau_0 = 0$ and

-and say that the arrow at time $\tau_i$ is {\bf good} whenever
+and say that the arrow at time $\tau_i$ is \emph{good} whenever

-Note that if the arrow at time $\tau_i$ is good and the configuration in $B_{4K}$ is sparse just before $\tau_i$ and the player at $x$ becomes of type~1 at time $\tau_i$ then all the type~1 players in the neighborhood of $x$ become of type~2 by time $\rho_i$ unless the player at $x$ changes her strategy before.
-In either case, the configuration will be sparse in $B_{4K}$ between $\rho_i$ and $\tau_{i + 1}$.
+where vertex $x$ is the vertex fixed while defining $\tau_i$.
+Note that if the arrow at time $\tau_i$ is good, and the configuration in $B_{4K}$ is sparse just before $\tau_i$, and the player at $x$ becomes of type~1 at time $\tau_i$, then all the type~1 players in the neighborhood of $x$ become of type~2 by time $\rho_i$ unless the player at $x$ changes her strategy before.
+In either case, the configuration will be sparse in $B_{4K}$ between the two times $\rho_i$ and $\tau_{i + 1}$.
 Define the stopping time